Blood Chemistry Testing

 Which Blood Test Is Right for You?

-A plain-English guide to your options — from a 150-marker clinical panel to a home phlebotomy draw that suits clients who cannot easily get to a clinic.
+A plain-English guide to your options — from a 57-marker entry panel to a 180-marker Randox Signature investigation that suits clients who cannot easily get to a clinic.

 Stephen Duncan FDN-P MSc | 37 years clinical experience